 A Great Hiking to Morskie Oko in Tatras Mountains

-I break down our travel experience into four sections:
+I’ve broken down our travel experience into four sections:

-• Walking around the lake
+• Strolling around the lake

 Morskie Oko Lake View, Poland